List of Naruto: Shippuden episodes: Home media release

 In four regions, episodes from the series have been released on DVD and Blu-ray by single volumes and box sets.
-In Japan, twenty six sets of volumes have been released based on which arc it represents.
-In North America, twelve single volumes and thirty eight box sets have been released.
-In the United Kingdom, twenty eight single volumes and six box sets have been released.
-In Australia and New Zealand, twenty-eight collections have been released.
+In Japan, twenty-six sets of volumes have been released based on which arc it represents.
+In North America, twelve single volumes and thirty-eight box sets have been released.
+In the United Kingdom, thirty-eight box sets and ten series sets have been released.
+In Australia and New Zealand, thirty-eight collections, five box sets, and a different collection of seven have been released.